 The aim of this web portal is to be a hub that provides resources that serve as an educational foundation for researchers, clinicians and the public, to address the critical maternal morbidity and mortality public health issue.
-For a comprehensive overview of recent scientific research and evidence-based practices relating to MMM, please click the links below to access the ORWH-developed MMM booklet and video.
+For a comprehensive overview of recent scientific research and evidence-based practices relating to MMM, please click the links below to access the ORWH-developed MMM fact sheet and video.

 Centers for Disease Control and Prevention.
 (2019).
 Pregnancy-related deaths. https://www.cdc.gov/reproductivehealth/maternalinfanthealth/pregnancy-relatedmortality.htm